 One gene of interest is NME7 (NME/NM23 Family Member 7).

-It likely plays a role in influencing body symmetry and an individual’s tendency to prefer their left hand.
+It likely plays a role in body symmetry and your tendency to prefer your left hand.

 Why Are There Fewer Left-handed People Than Right-Handed?